PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 i.e. the category of super vector spaces, which contains ``\mathbf{Vect}`` as a subcategory and which is useful to describe fermions.

-In the end, the goal of identifying tensor manipulations in TensorXD.jl with concepts from category theory is to put the diagrammatic formulation of tensor networks in the most general context on a firmer footing.
+In the end, the goal of identifying tensor manipulations in TensorLabXD.jl with concepts from category theory is to put the diagrammatic formulation of tensor networks in the most general context on a firmer footing.
 The following exposition is mostly based on [^turaev], combined with input from [^selinger], [^kassel], [^kitaev], and